Classical Music Indy

 Melanated Moments in Classical Music was named Best Music Podcast by the 2020 Black Podcasting Awards.

-Morning Brown, Inc. is the podcast’s official promotional partner.
-Auralex Acoustics is the official product partner of Melanated Moments in Classical Music.
+The podcast’s official promotional partners are Morning Brown, Inc. and The Indianapolis Opera.
 We thank them for elevating our podcast production and listening experience.
 Melanated Moments in Classical Music was made possible in part by Classical Music Indy, the Indy Arts Council, and the Indiana Arts Commission.

 Episodes